-During the evaluation phase you and your child will meet many different healthcare specialists.
+During the evaluation process, you and your child will meet many different healthcare specialists.
 These specialists may include doctors, nurses, therapists, dietitians, social workers, psychologists, clergy and financial counselors.
 Each of these specialists will ask for information about you and your child as well as give you information about lung transplantation.
-Formal education will be provided for you and your family along all phases of transplantation by our transplant coordinators.
+Formal education will be supplied for you and your family along all phases of transplantation by our transplant coordinators.

 What to expect during the evaluation

 Typically, we will evaluate your child for transplantation over the course of two to three days as an outpatient.
 In some cases, inpatient evaluations are performed.
 At the beginning of the evaluation process, your family is supplied information about the evaluation process itself.
 You will also learn about the potential benefits and harms of receiving a lung transplant, and consent is obtained before going ahead with the evaluation.

 Appropriate patient selection is critical to ensure a safe and effective lung transplantation.
 Patient selection criteria are used to identify factors that increase the risk of bad outcomes, including medical complications and death or lead to shortened graft survival.
 These factors are assessed through a multidisciplinary evaluation process that is intended to supply a clear and consistent approach.
 Our multidisciplinary team will perform an extensive review of all your child's medical and surgical records, laboratory and diagnostic studies, and multiple consultations.